General Course Information

 1.2 Course description

-Current Issues in Financial Law is an advanced capstone course for postgraduate students nearing the completion of their degree programmes, who will have completed Law of International Finance 1, and at least one of Banking Law, Credit and Security Law, International Securities Law, Law of International Finance 2, Securities Regulation 1 or 2.
+Current Issues in Financial Law is a reflective and topical course for students nearing the completion of their degree programmes, who will typically have completed Law of International Finance 1, and at least one of Banking Law, Credit and Security Law, International Securities Law, Law of International Finance 2, Securities Regulation 1 or 2.

-The course covers current and contentious topics in financial, banking and securities law, and post risis reforms in regulation dealing with financial stability, malpractice and codes of business or product conduct.
+The course covers ongoing and contentious topics in financial, banking and securities law, and post–crisis reforms in regulation dealing with financial stability, misconduct and codes of business or product conduct.
 It will examine these and other issues according to events and developments at the time of the course, both locally and at international level.

-The course uses a seminar format to stimulate interaction and make the discussions relevant to participants academic and professional interests.
-Issues to be examined include judicial shocks and risks for commercial parties; recent OTC derivatives cases and the choice of arbitration in contract disputes; Hong Kong prospects as an international financial centre; recent cases and current concerns in insolvency law; benchmark reform and financial misconduct; and aspects of gender diversity in financial law; and the ‘reasonable person’ in judicial decisions.
+Issues to be examined include judicial shocks and risks for commercial parties; recent OTC derivatives cases and the choice of arbitration in contract disputes; Hong Kong’s prospects as an international financial centre; recent cases and current concerns in insolvency law; ethics in finance, benchmark reform and financial misconduct; and aspects of gender diversity in financial law; and the ‘reasonable person’ in judicial decisions.

 1.3 Course teachers

 |Course convenor||Paul Lejotemail@example.com||CCT 304||Tue-Fri 1500-1800 by appointment|